drejman/learning-notes/books/Fundamentals-of-Software-Architecture/self-assessment-questions.md

 should you be worried about?*
 Interoperability, scalability, adaptability, extensibility.<br><br>

 ### Chapter 6: Measuring and Governing Architecture Characteristics
-1. Why is cyclomatic complexity such an important metric to analyze for architecture?
+1. *Why is cyclomatic complexity such an important metric to analyze for architecture?*
+Architects and developers universally agree that overly complex code represents a code smell;
+it harms virtually every one of the desirable characteristics of code bases: modularity, testability and so on.<br><br>

-2. What is an architecture fitness function?
-How can they be used to analyze an architecture?
+2. *What is an architecture fitness function?
+How can they be used to analyze an architecture?*
+Any mechanism that provides an objective integrity assessment of some architecture characteristic or combination of architecture characteristics.<br><br>

-3. Provide an example of an architecture fitness function to measure the scalability of an architecture.
+3. *Provide an example of an architecture fitness function to measure the scalability of an architecture.*
+(One possible fitness function would be a change of a performance metric (such as requests per second or throughput) under load in comparison to baseline value divided by change of resources assigned.
+Perfectly scalable system would get a value of 1.)<br><br>

-4. What is the most important criteria for an architecture characteristic to allow architects and developers to create fitness functions?
+4. *What is the most important criteria for an architecture characteristic to allow architects and developers to create fitness functions?*
+Measurability, it needs to be possible to objectively measure.<br><br>

 ### Chapter 7: Scope of Architecture Characteristics
-1. What is an architectural quantum, and why is it important to architecture?
+1. *What is an architectural quantum, and why is it important to architecture?*
+An independently deployable artifact with high functional cohesion and synchronous connascence, i.e. part of the system (consisting of services, databases etc.) that can be deployed and removed on its own, doing something purposeful (like a business capability or a workflow) synchronously coupled within this subsystem.<br><br>

-2. Assume a system consisting of a single user interface with four independently deployed services, each containing its own separate database.
+2. *Assume a system consisting of a single user interface with four independently deployed services, each containing its own separate database.
 Would this system have a single quantum or four quanta?
-Why?
+Why?*
+Assuming that services are correctly split and each of them encompasses a separate bounded context, system would have four quanta, due to deployment independence and separation.<br><br>

-3. Assume a system with an administration portion managing static reference data (such as the product catalog, and warehouse information) and a customer-facing portion managing the placement of orders.
+3. *Assume a system with an administration portion managing static reference data (such as the product catalog, and warehouse information) and a customer-facing portion managing the placement of orders.
 How many quanta should this system be and why?
 If you envision multiple quanta, could the admin quantum and customer-facing quantum share a database?
-If so, in which quantum would the database need to reside?
+If so, in which quantum would the database need to reside?*
+Preferred solution would be to have 2 quantas, as architecture characterics such as scalability and elasticity are vastly higher for customer-facing portion than for administration side.
+Also static data might need to be optimized for fast reads and searchability.
+However, if cost management is important characteristic then I would suggest having database in quantum with higher requirements and performing separate update procedures from the second quantum.<br><br>

 ### Chapter 8: Component-Based Thinking
-1. We define the term component as a building block of an application — something the application does.
+1. *We define the term component as a building block of an application — something the application does.
 A component usually consist of a group of classes or source files.
-How are components typically manifested within an application or service?
+How are components typically manifested within an application or service?*
+Simplest form of component is a library, which just wraps code at higher level of modularity then classes or objects.
+Components also appear as subsystems, layers or services.<br><br>

-2. What is the difference between technical partitioning and domain partitioning?
+2. *What is the difference between technical partitioning and domain partitioning?
-Provide an example of each.
+Provide an example of each.*
+Technical partitioning means that on the top-level, functionality of the system is devided into technical capabilities: presentation, business rules, services, persistence and so on (example is Model-View-Controller and variants).
+In domain partitioning top-level division is around domains or workflows, for example e-commerce application could be divided into CatalogCheckout, UpdateInventory, ShipToCustomer, Reporting, Analytics, UpdateAccounts.<br><br>

-3. What is the advantage of domain partitioning?
+3. *What is the advantage of domain partitioning?*
+Each of the workflows is encapsulated within a single top-level component, which better reflects the kinds of changes that most often occur in the projects.<br><br>

-4. Under what circumstances would technical partitioning be a better choice over domain partitioning?
+4. *Under what circumstances would technical partitioning be a better choice over domain partitioning?*
+It offers clear separation of technical concerns, which in turn creates useful levels of decoupling: change in one layer might only affect neighbouring layers.
+This style of partitioning provides a decoupling technique, reducing rippling side effects on dependent components.
+It also enables developers to find certain categories of the code in the code base quickly, as it is organized by capabilities, which is better where we have separate departments like Database Administration, Backend Development, Presentation etc.<br><br>

-5. What is the entity trap?
-Why is it not a good approach for component identification?
+5. *What is the entity trap?
+Why is it not a good approach for component identification?*
+Is it as anti-pattern where components are structured around entities, while in real world database relationships are typically a different thing than actual workflows in the application.
+Components created with the entity trap also tend to be too coarse-grained, offering no guidance whatsover to the development team in terms of the packaging and overall structuring of the source code.<br><br>

-6. When might you choose the workflow approach over the Actor/Actions approach when identifying core components?
+6. *When might you choose the workflow approach over the Actor/Actions approach when identifying core components?*
+Actor/Actions approach fits well more traditional software development processes with significant upfront design, where requirements feature distinct roles and the kinds of actions they can perform.
+Workflow approach suits better teams using Agile software development.<br><br>